-But before we dive right into it, let’s pause for half a second and fill in anyone who might never heard of my blog:
+But before we dive right into it, let’s pause for half a second and fill in anyone who might never heard of Leaving It On the Road:

-Interested in checking out what my latest physical goal is?
-Check out the Fitness and Wellness archives to catch up on the latest news.
+Follow along on my fitness adventures simply by clicking the Fitness and Wellness archives to catch up on the latest news.
 Want to see the ride from start to finish?
 No problem, just click here, or locate “The Ride” section on the menu bar above.
 Get ready to experience the trip as it’s never been seen before, with photos and videos that help capture the triumph.

 - R.E.
 Wagner